 Wheaton Bank & Trust Company filed a claim in the amount of \$1,245,440.75 based on a loan secured by a mortgage on the Debtor's personal residence and personal guaranties for business loans made to Royal Corinthian, Inc. and 2PS Enterprises, Inc. The loan to Royal Corinthian, Inc. is secured by substantially all of the assets of Royal Corinthian, Inc. and is being paid in a timely manner by Royal Corinthian, Inc. The loans to 2P.S.
 Enterprises, Inc. are secured by a mortgage on real estate owned by 2P.S.
 Enterprises, Inc. which is worth more than what is owed to Wheaton Bank, and the company is making timely payments on the loan.
 Since both loans are secured by assets worth more than the amount of the loan and the loans are being paid in a timely manner by both Royal Corinthian, Inc. and 2P.S.
 Enterprises, Inc. the Debtor will not make direct payments to either loan under the plan.
+However, the Debtor shall reaffirm his guaranties to Wheaton Bank pursuant to the terms of a reaffirmation agreement.

 Wheaton Bank is also owed \$257,937.64 based on a personal loan to the Debtor which is secured by a mortgage on the Debtor's personal residence.
-Debtor shall make monthly payments to Wheaton Bank in the amount of \$1,250.00 over a period of five years for a total of \$75,000.
+Debtor shall make monthly payments to Wheaton Bank in the amount of \$1,500.00 over a period of five years for a total of \$90,000.
 In addition, Wheaton Bank shall be entitled to any proceeds from a short sale of the Debtor's residence to the extent agreed to by the first mortgage holder